bru401/Main/Data_Engineering/README.md

 * Product performance
 * Purchase channels

-### Repository Structure
+## Contents
+Location: bru401/Main/Data_Engineering

+* Notebooks

-Also stored in this folder are all of the notebooks utilized in the construction of this data pipeline.
-Executing them in order should produce the same results reported in the pdf document.
+Numbered 0 to 6 are the notebooks used in the making of this project.
+Provided with the data, they should lead to the same results achieved and described in 'Report - Data Engineering MVP'.

-(WIP)
+* Conceptual_modelling_ifood

+An image portraying the dimensional modeling realized at the silver layer.

+* ml_project1_data.csv

+The original dataset, just as it was found on the repository for iFood's Brain Team.

-Data Engineering
+* Report - Data Engineering MVP

-  Scripts
+A more thorough accounting of the project's results and process.

-### Dataset
+## Dataset

 The dataset was originally released on GitHub by the iFood Brain Team for hiring purposes and was later shared on Kaggle.